Power On Web Design celebrates its first anniversary after a remarkable year of growth and resilience

 Friday 17th October 2025

-Edinburgh-based web design company Power On Media has marked its first birthday in style — with a successful presence at two major business expos and strong recognition from across the local business community.
+Edinburgh-based web design company Power On Web Design has marked its first birthday in style — with a successful presence at two major business expos and strong recognition from across the local business community.
 One fellow exhibitor even admitted to having “stand envy” after seeing the Power On stand, a moment that summed up a year of creativity, progress and reflection.

 For founder Martin Kay, this milestone represents far more than business growth — it marks a personal triumph after two years of hardship.